 A storm is a weather system with strong winds.
-It will be likely to cause heavy rain and can also bring hail, lightning, tornadoes and heavy swells.
+It will be likely to cause heavy rain and can also bring hail, lightning, tornadoes, heavy swells, coastal inundation and storm surges.

 Storms can make driving dangerous.
 They can also cause road damage, power supply disruption and damage to buildings.
 As a result, storms can isolate communities and cut off communications and power supply.